Essex Boys and Girls Clubs is a registered UK charity.

 We provide an extensive program of activities and events to create opportunities for young people aged 11-19 to develop their character, enhance their skills, encourage good health and wellbeing, promote good citizenship and build their own bright future.

 We have at our core an adventurous ‘can-do’ spirit, maintaining the ethos that young people develop positive skills and social responsibility by taking on challenges together.
 Therefore we head to the mountains of England as often as possible with groups from our clubs in the flatlands of Essex.

-Click here to read our summer 2018 newsletter to see what we have been up to.
+Click here to read our Spring 2019 newsletter to see what we have been up to.